Buy Nintendo Below $25

 Nintendo's stumble will benefit Glu Mobile (NASDAQ:GLUU) and Zynga (NASDAQ:ZNGA).
 Glu's Design Home game targets the female market.
 In the last week, the company cut the price of in-app diamonds by over 80 percent.
 Given the unique game play, daily contests, and growing user base, the price cut may lift total revenues for the game.

 Zynga's stock plunged nearly 9 percent last week despite the stock trading at just 1.4 times book.
-Its latest game, Dawn of Titans, builds strong socially driven interactions among players.
+Its latest game, Dawn of Titans, builds strong socially-driven interactions among players.
 This includes a chat board, private messaging, and building alliances.
 In the third quarter, Zynga's revenue rose but user activity fell.
 Dawn of Titans may reverse the drop in user activity.

 Takeaway